Mindo-Joseph/getting-started/other.md

 #### Welcome to git commands
 **Welcome**
-This is a new tutorial
+This is a new tutorialseser